EDWARD G. HAPP

-Since 2008, Mr. Happ has volunteered as a software design judge in the Microsoft Imagine Cup, the world’s largest student software competition.
+Since 2008, Mr. Happ has volunteered as a software design and grants judge in the Microsoft Imagine Cup, the world’s largest student software competition.

 He began his career as an Assistant VP, Equity Research at the First Boston Corporation.
 Mr. Happ is a graduate of Drew University where he also did graduate work.
 He is also the founder and editor of The Fairfield Review (www.fairfieldreview.org), Connecticut’s first on-line literary magazine.
 Further information on Mr. Happ may be found on his web page at: www.eghapp.com and his Blog at http://eghapp.blogspot.com

 < CURRENT BLOG: "Stories from a cluttered desk."

 < BOOK PROJECT BLOG: "We Are Better Together"

 < STORIES PROJECT: "Letters to a Young Manager"